Contracting in Australia: A Guide for International Contractors

 The tax year is from July 1 to June 30.
-Tax returns can be filed anytime from July 1 to the final deadline of October 31, and can be filed online.
-Here is a guide how to use the online filing system.
+Tax returns can be filed anytime from July 1 to the final deadline of October 31 and can be filed online.
+Here is a guide on how to use the online filing system.

-Step 1: Have your Tax File Number (TFN) Ready
+Step 1: Firstly, have your Tax File Number (TFN) Ready

 If you have not yet applied for a TFN, you can find out how on the Australian Tax Office (ATO) website.

 If this is your first time filing a tax return, you are required to create a ‘myGov’ account on the website.

 Step 3: Link Your myGov Account to the ATO